 He also reportedly tried to set up meetings between Russian and Trump campaign officials on various occasions.

-Papadopoulos was sentenced on Sept.
-7 to 14 days in prison, 13 months supervised release, 200 hours community service and a $9,500 fine for lying to the FBI during the Russia probe.
+Papadopoulos was sentenced in September 2018 to 14 days in prison, 13 months of supervised release, 200 hours of community service and a $9,500 fine for lying to the FBI during the Russia probe.

 “My entire life has been turned upside down, I hope to have a second chance to redeem myself,” he said during his sentencing.

 Formerly Trump's attorney, Michael Cohen was sentenced to three years in prison after pleading guilty to multiple charges that arose from two separate investigations – one by federal prosecutors in New York, and the other by Mueller.

 Cohen pleaded guilty to tax evasion, campaign finance violations and lying to Congress about a Trump real estate project in Moscow.
 He was sentenced on Dec.
 12, 2018.

 Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court in February 2018.
 He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine in April.